clearlinux/clear-linux-documentation/source/clear-linux/tutorials/nvidia.rst

    The NVIDIA software places some files under the :file:`/usr` subdirectory which are not managed by |CL| and conflict with the |CL| stateless design.

-   Although a limited version of :command:`swupd repair` is ran above, other uses of the :command:`swupd repair` command should be avoided with the proprietary NVIDIA drivers installed.
+   Although a limited version of :command:`swupd repair` is run above, other uses of the :command:`swupd repair` command should be avoided with the proprietary NVIDIA drivers installed.